HomeCyberBustHow Hackers Impersonate Big Brands And Scam People

 The Brands That Hackers Impersonate

-According to a Vade Secure analysis on recent phishing attacks, the most popular brands hackers are impersonating include:
+According to a Vade Secure analysis of recent phishing attacks, the most popular brands hackers are impersonating include:

-• Microsoft – Microsoft remains the biggest brand that hackers use in their phishing attacks.
-There are 15.5% more URLs in emails claiming to come from Microsoft in a year-over-year comparison.
-Microsoft is appealing to hackers who may use Office 365 accounts to view and steal restricted files in larger-scale attacks or to use a legitimate address to gain access to other accounts.
+• Microsoft – Microsoft remains the most prominent brand hackers use in phishing attacks.
+In a year-over-year comparison, there are 15.5% more URLs in emails claiming to come from Microsoft.
+Microsoft is appealing to hackers who may use Office 365 accounts to view and steal restricted files in larger-scale attacks or use a legitimate address to access other accounts.

-• Netflix – Due to Netflix’s recent price adjustment, this gave hackers a new opportunity to spoof customers.
+• Netflix – Netflix’s recent price adjustment gave hackers a new opportunity to spoof customers.

-• PayPal – PayPal is the most widely used online payment service across the globe and is a trusted brand, two characteristics that make it particularly attractive to hackers.
+• PayPal is the most widely used global online payment service and is a trusted brand, two characteristics that make it particularly attractive to hackers.

 • Bank of America – Banks are often an attractive target to hackers because of the quick financial payoff.

-• Chase – 9 out of 25 of the brands in the full report come from the financial industry, including Chase.
+• Chase – 9 out of 25 brands in the full report, including Chase, come from the financial industry.

-• DHL – This global logistics firm realized an increased 24.5% in phishing attacks.
+• DHL – This global logistics firm realized an increase of 24.5% in phishing attacks.

-• Facebook – Fake URLs listing Facebook as their source increased by 176% in a single year.
-Hackers who get login credentials from Facebook could obtain additional information that may be used in other types of attacks.
+• Facebook – Fake URLs listing Facebook as their source increased by 176% in a year.
+Hackers who get login credentials from Facebook could obtain additional information that may be used in other attacks.

 • DocuSign – Electronic document service company DocuSign made the top ten list.
-Gaining access to this account could allow hackers access to important financial documents and data.
+This account could allow hackers access to critical financial documents and data.

 • LinkedIn – LinkedIn experienced an increase of 15.8% in phishing attacks.

-• Dropbox – Document storage company rounded out the tenth position.
+• Dropbox – A document storage company rounded out the tenth position.

 READ ALSO: How To Secure And Protect A Website [We Asked 38 Experts]